Size-biased permutation of a finite sequence with independent and identically distributed terms: Asymptotics of the last fraction of the size-biased permutation

 \section{Asymptotics of the last $u$ fraction of the size-biased permutation}

-In this section we derive Glivenko-Cantelli and Donsker-type theorems for the distribution of the last $u$ fraction of terms in a finite i.i.d s.b.p.
-These are special cases of more general statements which hold for arbitrary induced order statistics in $d$ dimensions (see Section \ref{sec:history}).
-Features pertaining to i.i.d s.b.p are presented in the following lemma, which has an interesting successive sampling interpretation; see Section \ref{subsec:heuristic}. \begin{lem} Suppose $F$ has support on $[0, \infty)$ and finite mean.
-For $u \in (0,1)$, define
+In this section, we derive Glivenko--Cantelli and Donsker-type theorems for the distribution of the last $u$ fraction of terms in a finite i.i.d. size-biased permutation.
+It is especially convenient to work with the induced order statistics representation since we can appeal to tools from empirical process theory.
+In particular, our results are special cases of more general statements which hold for arbitrary induced order statistics in $d$ dimensions (see Section~\ref{sec:history}).
+Features pertaining to i.i.d. size-biased permutation are presented in Lemma~\ref{lem:ode}.
+The proof is a direct computation.
+We first discuss the interesting successive sampling interpretation of Lemma~\ref{lem:ode}, quoting some results needed to make the discussion rigorous.
+We then derive the aforementioned theorems and conclude with a brief historical account of induced order statistics.